Eberhardt Bohnstedt

-Eberhardt Julius Georg Waldemar Bohnstedt, also sometimes spelt Eberhard, (22 July 1886 – 3 October 1957) was a German general and commander of the 7th Infantry Division in 1939.
+Eberhardt Julius Georg Waldemar Bohnstedt (22 July 1886 – 3 October 1957), also sometimes spelt Eberhard, was a German general and commander of the 7th Infantry Division in 1939.
 He is most well known for being the director of the Military School in El Salvador from 1938 to 1939.
 He retired from military life in 1939.
 He was the older brother of Wilhelm Bohnstedt.

 Early life

 Eberhardt Bohnstedt was born in Kassel, German Empire, on 22 July 1886.
 In 1905, he joined the German Army as a Lieutenant as a part of the 12th Grenadier Regiment.

 World War I

 Bohnstedt attended the War Academy from 1912 to 1914, and after which, he served in World War I as a Hauptmann in the General Staff of the 242nd Infantry Division.
 He participated in the German spring offensive and the Hundred Days Offensive.

 Interwar period

 Bohnstedt was allowed to continue service in the Reichswehr following the war and served in the General Staff of the 3rd Division until 1923, when he was transferred to the 2nd Cavalry Division until 1924, the 12th Infantry Regiment until 1925, and then returned to the 3rd Division until 1929.
 In 1930, he transferred to the 6th Infantry Regiment and then to the 7th Infantry Regiment in 1932.
 He was promoted to Generalmajor in 1935, but retired shortly after his promotion.

 On 24 April 1938, Bohnstedt came out of retirement and was appointed to be the director of the Military School in El Salvador by President Maximiliano Hernández Martínez.
 In El Salvador, he was promoted to the rank of General.
 He helped contribute to the fascist sympathies being held by the Salvadoran Army at the time, despite him being selected for his military expertise and not his political positions.
-He resigned his position in early September 1939 due to pressure from the United States on El Salvador to remove Germans and Italians from high ranking positions in their military.
+Bohnstedt resigned his position in early September 1939 due to pressure from the United States on El Salvador to remove Germans and Italians from high ranking positions in their military.